timotei-cliqz/harchaeo/README.md

 ## Quick start

-It will expect the find a directory named `archive` in your current directory which is the extracted archive of a slack export.
+It will expect the find a directory named `archive` in your current directory which is the compressed (or uncompressed) archive of a slack export.
 ```sh
 $ make run
 ```